Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-60-the-calm-and-the-storm.md

 Xiù’s giggle at the nickname was infectious, and Ava caught it easily.
 In fact, it took her a few minutes to recover, and her cheeks ached by the time she did.

-"Ahh… I really should ask about that," she said.
+"Ahh...
+I really should ask about that," she said.
 "I mean, he’s *huge!"*

 "Yeah. *Too* big," Xiù gave her son a complicated look.
 "I mean, I looked it up and he’s not *quite* a record-setter or anything.
 But he was definitely too big for me to handle."